NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFCloudLocationServices.rst

 To use any nRF Cloud Location Service, you need to configure your team ID.

-Use the following command to configure your team ID:
+Run the following command to configure your team ID:

 .. parsed-literal::
     :class: highlight